-Initially we would like to give some words of warning on the high sound levels which these speakers are capable of generating over sustained periods of time.
+Initially we would like to give a word of warning on high sound levels, which these speakers are capable of generating over sustained periods of time.
 Levels over 95 dB for 8 hours per day will eventually cause permanent hearing loss.
 Because Tannoy Monitors have very low levels of time, amplitude and frequency distortion it is not always obvious that the sound level is high while working with them.

 For continuous exposure we recommend the occasional use of a sound level meter capable of integrating the sound level over a period of exposure according to noise control standards.
-This should be used to check that noise levels are always within safety limits.
+This should be used just to check that noise levels are always within safety limits.

-Location and support for the loudspeakers.
+Installing and connecting the loudspeakers.

 When choosing a suitable location for the monitors, bear in mind that the physical mounting of loudspeakers can have a large influence on performance.
-For best results the monitors should be mounted on a rigid structure, supported on pads making contact with the laminated panel.
-Self-adhesive foam pads are provided with the loudspeakers for that purpose.
-If you intend to arrange the monitors in landscape format, detach the whole pad from the backing paper and stick it on the large side to become the bottom of the cabinet ; for portrait arrangement the pad is pre-cut so that one half can be easily detached to match the smaller size of the bottom panel.
+For best results the monitors should be mounted on a rigid structure, supported on four pads making contacts with the laminated panel.
+The use of soft pads (rubber, Sorbothane, etc..) is recommended.

-We recommend location of the monitors so that the drive units are toed inwards, with their axes oriented towards the listening position.
-The distance between the two speakers should be 2 to 3 metres, depending on the monitoring position.
+When used in the landscape orientation, we recommend location of the monitors so that the drive units are toed inwards, with their axes oriented towards the listening position.
+The distance between the two speakers should be about 1.5 to 2 metres, depending on the monitoring position.
 The distance between the monitoring position and each speaker should be slightly greater than the distance between the speakers.
-If the speakers are placed too close to each other the full stereo image may not develop, on the other hand if you place them too far apart you will notice a hole in the middle of the stereo image.
+If the speakers are placed too close to each other the full stereo image may not develop, on the other hand if you place them too far apart you will notice an audible hole in the middle of the stereo image.